Ethlyn T. Clough

 Ethlyn T. Clough (August 21, 1858 – 1936) was an American newspaper publisher and editor.
-At the end of the 19th-century, five women in Michigan owned, edited, and personally managed their own newspapers, one of whom was Clough.
-For eighteen years, she published The Brooklyn Exponent.
+For eighteen years, she published The Brooklyn Exponent, a Michigan newspaper.
 She was the recording secretary of the Michigan Woman's Press Association (MWPA).

 Early life

 Ethlyn Theresa Packard was born in Monroeville, Ohio, August 21, 1858.
 She was a daughter of Daniel and Cornelia (Hubbell) Packard.
 Her parents were natives of Ohio.

 Career

 On July 21, 1876, she married Charles W. Clough, newspaper publisher, removing to Attica, Ohio.
 In 1878, they removed to Clinton, Ohio where the husband founded the Local.
 In 1881, her husband founded The Brooklyn Exponent.
 There being no other paper in Brooklyn, Michigan, and Mr. Clough being a practical printer, the location was most favorable for the establishment of a good weekly newspaper, and the Exponent soon commanded patronage and support.
 But, never robust, the hard labor soon began to tell upon him.
 At her husband's death, September 30, 1884, Mrs. Clough assumed the management of the paper, having learned how to manage a newspaper accidentally during her husband's lifetime.

 Mrs. Clough, now a widow with four young children, was conscious of her abilities, and recognizing the necessity of having someone at the head of the business who would have a financial interest in its success, she at once assumed the responsibility of editor and publisher, and conducted the business, supporting herself and family of three children, one daughter, Adelaide M., having been adopted by her husband's sister at the time of his death.